In-patient luxury rehab center in Thailand

 What are the statistics on Intermittent explosive disorder?

-The statistics of explosive personality disorder reveal as many as 7.3% of adults in the United States are affected.
-According to the National Institutes of Health depending on how broadly the condition is defined, up to 7.3% or 11.5 to 16 million adults in the U.S. have IED.
+The statistics of intermittent explosive disorder reveal that around 7.3% of adults in the United States are affected.
+According to the National Institutes of Health, depending on how broadly the condition is defined, up to 7.3% or 11.5 to 16 million adults in the U.S. suffer from intermittent explosive disorder.

-The lifetime prevalence of IED in the general adult population is 1% to 4%, while 12-month prevalence ranges from 1% to 3%.
+Additionally, according to a study on the cross-national epidemiology of DSM-IV intermittent explosive disorder published in Psychological Medicine, the lifetime prevalence of IED in the general adult population is 1% to 4%, while the 12-month prevalence ranges from 1% to 3%.

-According to a study from Epidemiology and Psychiatric Sciences, the lifetime prevalence of intermittent explosive disorder in all countries was 0.8%.
+A study on the intermittent explosive disorder subtypes in the general population published in the Epidemiology and Psychiatric Sciences found that the lifetime prevalence of intermittent explosive disorder in all countries was 0.8%.
 Of these, 73% of people experienced anger attacks that damaged property and harmed other individuals.

 How do you treat Intermittent explosive disorder?